-I came to Barcelona 10 years ago after reading Food Science at Granada University.
+I came to Barcelona over 10 years ago after reading Food Science at Granada University.
 I was working in the nutritional division of a multinational pharmaceutical company at the time.
 When I became pregnant with Sophia I found myself rethinking my professional career.
 I saw a lack of nutritional support during the pregnancy from the healthcare providers and met a lot of very doubtful mothers and mothers-to-be in my pre-natal classes and in my mummy and baby groups.
 In my mind it is very simple.
 I saw that I could really help my mummy friends and wanted to extend the information I have to anyone else who might need it.

 The fact that I am bilingual has helped a lot.
 Communication is everything when you are trying to simplify something that seems very complicated at first and to reassure that there is a sure solution to your issue.
 I love dealing with women, mothers, babies and children.
 It is a warm friendly environment and I have found that word of mouth has been the best promotion you can have.
 Everyone has been very helpful.

 I recommend avoiding all toxins like cigarettes, alcohol, and coffee.
 A light 14-day cleansing diet can work wonders where necessary.
 All processed foods with additives, pesticides or hormones should be cut out of your diet to give our liver a break and allow our body to concentrate on our reproductive organs.
 Everything you don’t detox BEFORE having a baby has a risk of ending up in either your baby’s body or going through your milk to him!
 There is a list of vitamins and minerals that if lacking in your body can explain an infertility case.
 These can be determined through an extensive interview and cured through supplementation.
 We must remember too that stress is our worst enemy when it comes to conceiving.
-It is interesting to see where each couple is going wrong…there are so many ways to do treat our bodies better and we don’t realize it!
+It is interesting to see where each couple is going wrong…there are so many ways to do treat our bodies better and we don’t realise it!